-I haven’t had an opportunity to work with AngularJS in a number of months, but talking to a prospective client recently reminded me how much I love the framwork and the community.
+I haven’t had an opportunity to work with AngularJS in a number of months, but talking to a prospective client recently reminded me how much I love the framework and the community.

 Makes Complex Things Simple